gfaden/quadruped/README.md

 ## Installation on iOS (iPhone/iPad)

-A version of this application is now availale from the Apple App Store.
+A version of this application is now available from the Apple App Store.
 See:

 https://itunes.apple.com/us/app/quadruped3d/id1386509240?mt=8&ign-mpt=uo%3D4